Solving degree, last fall degree, and related invariants: Preliminaries

 \begin{defn} Let $\F\subseteq R$ be a polynomial system.
 Let $i\in\NN$ and let $V_{\F,i}$ be the smallest $k$-vector space such that: \begin{itemize} \item $\F\cap R_{\leq i}\subseteq V_{\F,i}$, \item if $f\in V_{\F,i}$ and $g\in R_{\leq i-\deg(f)}$, then $fg\in V_{\F,i}$. \end{itemize} We set also $V_{\F,\infty}=(\F)$ and $V_{\F,-1}=\emptyset$.

 The \textbf{last fall degree} of $\F$ is \end{defn}

-A direct consequence of the existence of a Gr\"obner basis for $(\mathcal{F})$ is that the last fall degree is an integer, i.e. $d_\mathcal{F}\in\NN$, see also~\cite[Proposition~2.6 i]{Huang2018}.

-These concepts also allow us to show that the rowspace of a Macaulay matrix after applying the algorithm described at the beginning of this section does not depend on the choice of the term order, provided that it is degree-compatible.
+A direct consequence of the existence of a Gr\"obner basis for $(\mathcal{F})$ is that the last fall degree is a natural number, see also~\cite[Proposition~2.6 i]{Huang2018}.
+The concept of last fall degree also allow us to show that the rowspace of a Macaulay matrix after applying the algorithm described at the beginning of this section does not depend on the choice of the term order, provided that it is degree-compatible.
 In fact, it follows from Definition~\ref{defn:VF} that for all $d$.
 In the proof of~\cite[Proposition 2.3]{Huang2018} it is stated that, if $\sigma$ is degree-compatible, then for all $d\in\ZZ_{\geq 0}$.
 A proof of \eqref{eqn:rowspMM} is given in~\cite[Theorem~1]{Gorla2018}.

 \begin{cor} $\rowsp(M_d)$ does not depend on the choice of $\sigma$, if $\sigma$ is degree-compatible. \end{cor}

 The next example shows that, in general, equality \eqref{eqn:rowspMM} and Corollary~\ref{cor:to_indep} do not hold for a term order which is not degree-compatible.